DanielDev3/DanielDev3.github.io/README.md

 # danieldev.github.io
-Website that tracks my projects and ongoing work in software and web development.
+Website that tracks my projects and ongoing work in Database and IT work